 To see the day out, watch one of city’s many theatre productions.
 If you’re eating out, there’s everything from Michelin-starred gourmet to grab and go, but you shouldn’t visit without trying a balti in the city where it was born.
 Most agree Shababs is the best there is; just hail a cab and let your senses do the rest.

 The Black Country

-If you decide to spend your weekend in the Black Country rather than the second city, start the day off soaking up the region’s history and heritage at the Black Country Living Museum in Tipton, which includes a recreation of two Black Country streets, one from the 30s and one from the Victorian era, along with a host of other buildings that mark the industrial past.
-There’s a chainmaker’s, a schoolhouse, cinema, back to backs, Methodist chapel, Worker’s Institute and even an old fashioned fair.
+If you decide to spend your weekend in the Black Country rather than the second city, start the day off soaking up the region’s history and heritage at the Black Country Living Museum in Dudley, which includes a recreation of two Black Country streets, one from the 30s and one from the Victorian era, along with a host of other buildings that mark the industrial past.
+There’s a chainmakers, a schoolhouse, cinema, back to backs, Methodist chapel, Worker’s Institute and even an old-fashioned fair.
 Ride a trolley bus, explore the introductory exhibition and then grab a beer at the Bottle & Glass pub to swill down some of the best fish and chips you’ll taste.

-Since you’re in the area, it’s not far to the Barber Institute, often called Birmingham’s best kept secret but better described as ‘one of the finest small art galleries in Europe’, the Art Deco building has works by pretty much every Old Master and Impressionist you can name.
-If you need more communing with nature, just around the corner is Winterbourne Botanic Gardens, a six-acre Edwardian arts and crafts-style garden complete with a woven living hazelnut tunnel.
+Start with a trip to the Botanical Gardens in Edgbaston which, aside from the rolling lawns and woodland walk, include a cacti garden, subtropical houses and a wonderfully-fragrant orangery-style Mediterranean house.
+Since you’re in the area, visit the Barber Institute, often called Birmingham’s best kept secret but better described as ‘one of the finest small art galleries in Europe’, the Art Deco building has works by pretty much every Old Master and Impressionist you can name.

 Finally, watch the sun go down over the skyline with a nightcap in one of the many canal side bars or gaze over the city from Marco Pierre White’s 25th floor rooftop bar and steakhouse at The Cube.